I get it. You want to save money.

 - Anchor Text

 If you don’t feel comfortable with SEO, you could be making some critical mistakes with your website.
 Mistakes that could cost you 100’s or 1000’s of monthly visitors to your website.
+We at least recommend you get to know the basics of SEO if you’re designing your own website, such as investing in our SEO Starter Pack.

 3. You are NOT your customer

 Nobody knows your customers better than you.
-You live and breathe your business everyday and it’s fair to say you know your stuff.
+You live and breathe your business every day and it’s fair to say you know your stuff.
 We like to think we’re exactly the same.

 However, when you’re so involved with running the business, it’s sometimes difficult to see things from your customers’ perspective.
 It’s difficult to imagine what it might look like seeing your website for the first time by a prospect.
 This is known as “the curse of knowledge”.